holoviz/panel/doc/how_to/interactivity/hvplot_interactive.md

 # Make interactive data workflows

-This guide addresses how to bind interactive data pipelines to a component using `hvplot.interactive`.
-This is done by combining Panels widgets with [hvplot](https://hvplot.holoviz.org/).
+This guide addresses how to bind interactive data pipelines to a component using the [Reactive Expressions of Param](https://param.holoviz.org/user_guide/Reactive_Expressions.html).

 ---

-`hvplot.interactive` is a tool to get better control over your data pipelines.
-This is done by replacing the constant parameters in your pipeline with widgets (e.g., a number slider) that will automatically get displayed next to your pipeline output and trigger an output update on changes.
+The `Param rx` object allows you to treat any object as a reactive expression.
+This is done by replacing the constant parameters in your pipeline with widgets (e.g., a number slider) that will trigger an output update on changes.
 With this approach, all your pipeline parameters are available in one place, and you get complete interactive control over the pipeline.
-For more information, check out the [hvPlot documentation](https://panel.holoviz.org/how_to/interactivity/hvplot_interactive.html).
+For convenience, we could use `pn.rx` instead of `param.rx` when you `import panel as pn`.

 Let's start by fetching some data: